Knowledge graphSettings

 4

-Parser + Dedup
+Parser and Dedup

-links + canonicalization
+links and canonicalization

 5

-Store + Indexing
+Store and Indexing

-persist + publish events
+persist and publish events

 Fetch path: play the scenario to see the full cycle from frontier to indexing publication.

-Fetch Path: operational notes
+Fetch Path: notes

-Recrawl Path: operational notes
+Recrawl Path: notes

 • Conditional fetch (ETag/Last-Modified) reduces traffic and CPU.

-Data Model (simplified)
+Simplified Data Model

 • frontier_queue: url_hash, priority, next_fetch_at, host_key, depth